 One million pounds is a lot of money.
-It’s more than enough for most people to retire on, and becoming a millionaire remains a long-term dream for many.
+It’s more than enough for most people to retire, and becoming a millionaire remains a long-term dream for many.

 That’s why I’ve chosen one million pounds as the new long-term goal for the UK Value Investor model portfolio.